alcionai/corso-roadmap/README.md

 * *Close issue as not planned* - Issue is a duplicate, stale, or won't fix (not aligned with near-term Corso goals).

-Any feature that has not been already released but is assigned to a quarter that has already passed needs to go to the triage process even if the resolution is to push it to a subsequent quarter.
+Any feature that has not been already released, but is assigned to a quarter that has already passed, needs to go to the triage process even if the resolution is to push it to a subsequent quarter.